Neyhar/PennAiR-Technical-Challenge-Final/README.md

 To run the code clone the repo and you can run each file in your terminal!

 ## Overall Thoughts
 This was my first real experience with Computer Vision.
 It was quite hard and I tried many different things before I had something that even remotely worked, but it was quite fun.
+The old attempts may not run properly due to some refactoring, but they are there for your enjoyment I suppose.